bloomreach/experience-react-sdk/README.md

 ## Release notes

+### Version 0.4.0

+Added support for rendering static CMS components.
+- Added new property `renderComponent` to `<RenderCmsComponent>` which allows you to render a static component.
+This only works in combination with the `path` property, which should contain the relative path to the component.
+- Renamed `<ManageContentButton>` to `<CmsEditButton>` and exported it so it can be used by apps.
+This component is now more generic so it can also be used to generate edit buttons in the CMS for site menus.
+- Moved `<CmsMenu>` component out of SDK and into the example apps.

+### Version 0.3.0

+Added extra checks so that `<div>` elements needed for CMS preview are only inserted in preview mode.

 ### Version 0.2.0

 This version includes significant changes.
 Please make sure to update your components using the upgrade